Contact & Hours

 Schedule of Classes: Current listing of class offerings published each semester giving the days, times, locations, and instructors for each class.

-Section Number: Four digit number identifying each specific course.
+Section Number: Five-digit number identifying each specific course.

 Semester: 15 to 18-week period of class work (3 unit class = 48-52 hours of instruction).